Alexander Peloquin

-C. Alexander Peloquin (June 16, 1918, in Northbridge, Massachusetts – February 27, 1997, in Providence, Rhode Island) was an American composer of liturgical music, pianist, teacher, cathedral organist and director of music ministries.
+C. Alexander Peloquin (June 16, 1918 – February 27, 1997) was an American composer of liturgical music, pianist, teacher, cathedral organist and director of music ministries.
 Inspired by the Second Vatican Council reforms, he is known for composing the first Roman Catholic Mass sung in English.

 Biography

 Peloquin was born in Northbridge, Massachusetts, the son of Noe G. and Marie Louise (Bernard) Peloquin.
 Peloquin began his musical training at the age of eight, studying piano and organ.
 At the age of eleven, he performed classical piano on his own radio program for WTAG in Worcester, Massachusetts.
 Peloquin went on to study at the New England Conservatory where he earned a Boston Symphony Orchestra Scholarship to the Berkshire Music Center at Tanglewood.
 At Tanglewood, Peloquin served as piano soloist for Leonard Bernstein and his orchestra.
 Also at that time, Peloquin had the privilege of knowing Aaron Copland.
 Peloquin was awarded honorary degrees by institutions including Brown University.

 During World War II, Peloquin served in the Army where he achieved the rank of Lieutenant.

 He served as bandmaster for the 314th Army Band and performed the music of George Gershwin for servicemen serving throughout Europe and North Africa.
 He also conducted music for Jewish, Catholic and Protestant services.

 After the war Peloquin began a 13-year relationship with The Catholic Hour, which was syndicated first on NBC radio and then on CBS television.
 In 1950, Peloquin became the organist and Director of Music Ministries of the Cathedral of Saints Peter and Paul (Providence, Rhode Island) and remained until his retirement in 1991.
 As director he formed the Peloquin Chorale, an organization of singers who of performed and premiered Peloquin's compositions over the years in concerts, liturgies and recordings.
 In 1955, Peloquin became a faculty member and composer-in-residence at Boston College, a career that spanned 38 years.
 He was also the conductor of the college's Glee Club and immediately set out to broaden the repertoire of the choir by including women when the college became co-ed in 1970.
 The choir went on to become the University Chorale of Boston College.
 Both the Peloquin Chorale and the University Chorale of Boston College were instrumental in introducing his most innovative compositions to the world and often performed together during most of the premier performances of Peloquin's works.